 - Additional documents may be requested if needed

 Please make sure you have all of this documentation before you call to schedule an appointment.
-Our Community Outreach Coordinator/Caseworker cannot move forward with assisting you if you do not have have all of the required documentation.
+Our Community Support Coordinator/Caseworker cannot move forward with assisting you if you do not have have all of the required documentation.